 By and large, you’ll find processing fees to be more or less in line from provider to provider.
 A few cents here and there difference per transaction is what we’re talking about.
 So if you find a company that’s quoting you outlandishly low prices relative to the market, run from quickly.
 You know who offers to watch over your register for half the price of everyone else you interviewed?
 A thief.

 Fees can be presented in a variety of ways.
 Sometimes it’s a flat rate, sometimes it’s based off something called the “Interchange” rates which the credit card companies are charging the processors (and which rates are changing constantly and can vary from company to company).
 Sometimes you’ll have tiered pricing where rates go down as you hit certain thresholds in the number of transactions.
 However it shakes out, once you’re all in with every little piece of the puzzle, you can expect to hand over somewhere around three cents for every dollar you earn.
 Some gateways are a bit lower, some are a bit higher.
 But if you’re getting quotes between 3% and 3.5%, you’re on the right track.

 Customer Service for the Win

-Pay special attention to what they’re saying about both service fulfilment and customer service in general.
-Fulfillment here means—mostly—that they’re depositing your money into you bank account on time and without unjustified discrepancies.
+Pay special attention to what they’re saying about both service fulfillment and customer service in general.
+Fulfillment here means—mostly—that they’re depositing your money into your bank account on time and without unjustified discrepancies.
 How much time it takes to get your payouts varies; it’s less important that a processor do it quickly as it is they do it reliably and without error.

 Other Features You Should Know